-Supermarket loaves just don’t cut it for you?
-Here are our picks of the best bread bakeries in Singapore for croissants, baguettes, and all things in between
+Supermarket bread just doesn’t cut it for you?
+Here are our picks of the best bakeries in Singapore for croissants, baguettes, and all things in between

 Take a stroll down to Cedele, a proponent of healthy food, and scratch your itch for fresh-from-the-oven breads that are handmade with traditional and time-honoured techniques, containing no improvers, emulsifiers and artificial ingredients.
 Lucky if you’re a bread lover, ’cause you can choose from three types of bread: sweet, savoury and organic.
 And if you’re done with bread shopping, catch a brunchy bite with their eggs Benny and selection of gourmet sandwiches and soups.

 We were overjoyed when super popular Japanese bakery chain, Asanoya, decided to set up its first overseas outpost here in Singapore.
 Their range of baked treats are nowhere near simple, and they’re absolutely to die for.
 We’re loving the hotsellers like the sweet potato yuzu Danish, the bacon quiche, and the decadent cream cheese and ham-stuffed crispy donut.